Baptistemontan/leptos_i18n/docs/book/src/02_getting_started.md

 features = ["csr"]
 ```

-You can find an example using CSR [here](https://github.com/Baptistemontan/leptos_i18n/tree/master/examples/csr)
+You can find examples using CSR on the [github repo](https://github.com/Baptistemontan/leptos_i18n/tree/master/examples/csr)